AlvarBer/Persimmon/docs/src/evaluation.md

 the system.

-Proposed tasks
+Proposed Tasks
 --------------
-The evaluation is composed by three different closed tasks.
+The evaluation consists of by three different closed tasks.
 The task are defined as to gradually introduce more complex concepts, following the seen workflows on the workflow chapter and also being introduced to the concepts of reconnecting and complex block that require more actions than just